stvs.tv/movie-diary/

 As a kid, I had friends who loved building Gundam models.
 I even bought a tiny one for myself to try to understand the appeal.
 It didn’t stick.
 One of those friends still builds them, and the sets have only grown larger and more elaborate.

 At no point during our friendship have I ever heard him talk about the anime.
 This was the era of Gundam Wing.
-Maybe that series was more appealing to kids, but this one is a pretty harrowing account of the hardening of child soldiers abandoned by superiors for reasons that are perhaps explained later, in the face of rising space fascism.
+Maybe that series was more appealing to kids, but this one is a pretty harrowing account of the hardening of child soldiers abandoned by superiors (for reasons that are perhaps explained in later films) in the face of rising space fascism.
 I doubt this one would be able to move a bunch of fun cool mech toys.

 仄暗い水の底から Dark Water (2002)